-The Fieldgroves’ primary stewardship practice was the incorporation of goats into their operation in an effort to battle the family’s long-time nemesis … the Leafy Spurge.
-The goats are part of an Integrated Pest Management (IPM) system that includes Flea Beetles, which feed on the Leafy Spurge.
-The system has been so successful that the weed has virtually been eliminated on most of the ranch.
+The Fieldgroves’ brought goats to their ranch to battle the family’s long-time nemesis, the Leafy Spurge.
+The goats are part of an Integrated Pest Management (IPM) system that includes Flea Beetles, which also feed on the Leafy Spurge.
+The system has been so successful that the weed has virtually been eliminated from the ranch.

 Another stewardship strategy the Fieldgroves utilized was reducing their cattle numbers to combat the effects of drought.
 Doing so also improved range conditions and benefited wildlife.

 The family also participated in a sage-grouse habitat improvement program.
 By turning four pastures into eight, rotational grazing is possible.
 This provides habitat for sage grouse leks during breeding season.
 The program promotes pasture aeration.
 This allows growth of native forage (which sage grouse consume) to overcome cheat grass infestations.